amanda49/amanda49.github.io/index.md

 [See more details here.](https://amanda49.github.io/Project1_bamap/Project_1.html)

-This project focused on Baltimore City would look if the sea level rose to 10 feet.
+My project was how water level rise by 10 feet will affect the land coverage (how much area of land will be lost), population, and buildings that will be lost due to sea level rise.

 <small>__Tools__: QGIS, Interpolation, Photoshop</small>